Impact of Phonetics on Speaker Identity in Adversarial Voice Attack: Introduction

 Automatic speech recognition (ASR) has achieved remarkable progress with the advent of deep learning, enabling deployment in applications ranging from voice assistants and transcription services to security-critical domains such as speaker authentication and forensic analysis.
 Despite these advances, recent research has demonstrated that ASR systems are highly vulnerable to adversarial perturbations—imperceptible modifications to the input waveform that can cause dramatic transcription errors \cite{carlini2018audio}.
 Such vulnerabilities raise fundamental concerns about the reliability and security of speech technologies.

 While prior work has primarily characterized adversarial audio in terms of transcription metrics such as word error rate (WER) and character error rate (CER), comparatively little attention has been paid to the phonetic dimension of these perturbations.
 Phonetic units serve as the bridge between acoustic signals and linguistic representation; perturbations that alter phoneme realizations can not only change transcribed text but also modify salient cues used to characterize speaker identity.
-This dual effect suggests that adversarial perturbations may induce \emph{identity drift}: a shift in the acoustic–phonetic footprint of a speaker that degrades the stability of downstream speaker recognition.
+This dual effect suggests that adversarial perturbations may induce \emph{identity drift}: a shift in the acoustic–phonetic footprint of a speaker that degrades the stability of downstream biometric speaker recognition.
+While attack success is defined by forced transcription, identity drift is quantified post-attack via changes in speaker embedding similarity.

 In this paper, we take a phonetic perspective on adversarial attacks against ASR.
 Using DeepSpeech \cite{Hannun2014DeepSS} as our target model, we generate targeted adversarial examples and analyze their impact at two levels: phoneme-level confusions, and speaker identity embeddings.
-Our results show that adversarial perturbations often exploit systematic phonetic confusions, such as vowel centralization and consonant substitutions, which propagate into altered speaker embeddings.
+Our results show that adversarial perturbations are often associated with systematic phonetic confusions, such as vowel centralization and consonant substitutions, which propagate into altered speaker embeddings.
 This not only produces misleading transcriptions but also erodes the consistency of speaker identity, demonstrating that adversarial audio attacks compromise ASR and speaker recognition simultaneously.

-The contributions of this work are threefold: (i) we provide a phonetic-level analysis of adversarial audio, revealing how perturbations exploit systematic phoneme confusions; (ii) we utilize the concept of \emph{identity drift}, characterizing how adversarial perturbations alter phonetic cues underlying speaker identity; and (iii) we conduct extensive experiments on DeepSpeech and evaluate speaker verification metrics (genuine vs.\ impostor samples), demonstrating the dual impact of adversarial perturbations.
+The contributions of this work are threefold: (i) we provide a phonetic-level analysis of adversarial audio, revealing how perturbations exploit systematic phoneme confusions; (ii) we utilize the concept of \emph{identity drift}, characterizing how adversarial perturbations alter phonetic cues underlying speaker identity; and (iii) we conduct extensive experiments on DeepSpeech and evaluate speaker recognition metrics, demonstrating the dual impact of adversarial perturbations.